ResEng-OpenFOAM/assignment-05-meshing-tools/README.md

 #### `cartesian2DMesh` workflow

-The surface file now is ready for most cfMesh workflow, but the `cartesian2DMesh` workflow requires the absence of any faces whose normals are going in the z-direction.
+The surface file now is ready for most cfMesh workflows, but the `cartesian2DMesh` workflow requires the absence of any faces whose normals are going in the z-direction.